FAQ About Adopting

 Do you have an age limit on adoptive parents?

 Abrazo requires that adopting parents be at least 25 years of age.
-While Abrazo doesn’t have an upper age limit, it is our prospective birthparents who choose their child’s adoptive family and few willingly consider couples over the age of 50 for infant placements.
+While Abrazo has never had an upper age limit, it is the prospective birthparents’ prerogative to choose their child’s adoptive family, and most are typically seeking to place with couples younger than their own parents.

 Do you place with adoptive parents from outside the USA?